andreineculau/love.js/README.md

 ## var
 Declare your variables at the top of your code, except for function expressions.
-Try to Use one line per variable, but you're the better judge.
+Try to use one line per variable, but you're the better judge.
-For consistency, leave the keyword var on its own line.
+For alignment consistency, leave the keyword var on its own line.
 Indent and linebreak in a useful / readable way.
 Assignment in the same statement as variable declaration is sometimes more readable.

     // YES
+    var
+    a, b, c;

+    b = 5

+    // YES
+    var
+    a,
+    b = 5,
+    c;

+    // YES
     var a,
         b = 5,
         c;

-    // YES
-    var
-    a, b, c;

-    b = 5

     // MAYBE
     var a, b, c;

     b = 5;

     // NO
     var a, b = 5, c; // (hard to spot the assignment)

     // NO
     var a;
     var b = 5;